5 from 4 votes

 Method

-• To a ziplock bag, add the pork shoulder steaks and oil into the bag.
+• To a ziplock bag, add the pork steaks and oil into the bag.
 Next, add every ingredient except for the optional fresh parsley and chicken stock.
 Seal the bag and use your hands to incorporate and mix the seasonings, ensuring everything is evenly coated.

 • Place in the fridge for preferably a minimum of two hours, up to 24 hours.
 If you’re in a real rush, 30 minutes can be sufficient.